Advising Programs Office of Harvard College

 advising@fas.harvard.edu

-The Advising Programs Office (APO) cultivates quality academic advising for all Harvard College undergraduate students.
-The APO promotes the intellectual and personal transformation of students across the four years by encouraging exploration, planning, reflection and informed decision-making about curricular and co-curricular choices and opportunities.
+The Advising Programs Office (APO) cultivates quality academic advising for all Harvard College students.
+The APO promotes the intellectual and personal transformation of students across the four years by encouraging exploration, planning, reflection, and informed decision-making about curricular and co-curricular choices and opportunities.

-Peer Advising Fellows (PAFs) are upper-level students who are assigned to first-year students to facilitate their transition to the College and their acclimation to Harvard, roughly 190 students serve in this capacity.
-PAFs provide advice on student life at the College, including sharing their own academic experiences, helping with course selection, and identifying co-curricular opportunities like research and study abroad.
-PAFs are also there to listen to and talk through challenges with first-year students.
-They can give advice on anything from extracurricular to social experiences and refer first-year students to other resources when appropriate.
-PAFs are expected to have thorough knowledge of campus resources so that they know where to send advisees for information in each concentration.
-Finally, the PAFs play a key role in helping to build community within the entryway and dormitory by working with the Proctors and each other on study breaks, other entryway activities, and dorm-wide events.
+Peer Advising Fellows (PAFs) are upper-level students who are assigned to first-year students to facilitate their transition to the College and their acclimation to Harvard.
+PAFs advise students on academic, extracurricular, and social experiences and refer first-year students to other resources when appropriate.
+PAFs are expected to have thorough knowledge of campus resources and academic programs, so they can help peers navigate appropriate resources for additional support.
+Finally, PAFs play a key role in helping to build community within the entryway and dormitory by working with the Proctors and each other on study breaks, other entryway activities, and dorm-wide events.
+The APO oversees 190 PAFs, eight of whom serve as Eagle PAFs, that is, the student leaders of the program.

 Concentration Advising

 Once sophomores select a concentration, their primary academic advisor will be assigned based on the policies of their concentration.
-Most use a team approach: the Director of Undergraduate Studies (DUS) or Head Tutor, Assistant Director of Undergraduate Studies (ADUS) or Assistant Head Tutor, and Undergraduate Coordinator (UGC) will advise various students, splitting duties as needed depending on the student, situation, and time.
+Most use a team approach: the Director of Undergraduate Studies (DUS) or Head Tutor, Associate or Assistant Director of Undergraduate Studies (ADUS) or Assistant Head Tutor, and Undergraduate Coordinator (UGC) will advise various students, splitting duties as needed depending on the student, situation, and time.
 Some concentrations make use of the House Tutors to advise students by House, coordinating with the Faculty Deans in the hiring process.
+A full list of concentrations with affiliated contact information and overviews can be found on the APO’s Concentrations and Secondary Fields webpage.

-Students can access records tracking their academic progress in my.harvard.
-In the “Advising Network” tab, students will find the photos, names, and contact information for all of their assigned advisors.
-They can also view their Academic Advising Report which outlines their progress towards completing the requirements for their degree and other important advising materials, such as advising questionnaires, score reports from placement exams, and a “What If?” report to help students plan their path to degree.
-Students’ advisors can also access the my.harvard portal to see the photos, names, and contact information for all of their advisees.
-Advisors are strongly encouraged to update and consult the “Advising Journal” frequently to facilitate communication between the advising network team.
+Students can access records tracking their academic progress in the my.harvard Student Information System.
+In the “Advising Network” tab, students will find the photos, names, and contact information for all their assigned advisors at Harvard and can also see important advising materials, such as score reports from placement exams.
+Students can use the Academic Advising Report to track their progress toward degree requirements, and they can use the What-If Report to run a simulation of their requirements based on declaring a potential concentration.
+Students’ advisors can also access the my.harvard portal to see the photos, names, and contact information for all their advisees.
+Advisors are strongly encouraged to update and consult the “Advising Journal” frequently to facilitate communication between the advising network team and leave feedback that will assist their advisees’ future advisors.

 Finally, perhaps the most important resource is the Student Handbook and Fields of Concentration.
 The Harvard College Student Handbook contains the rules and procedures of Harvard College which students are expected to be familiar with and to follow.
 Specific requirements for each of the fields of concentration, secondary fields, and language citations can be found in the Fields of Concentration handbook.